 One of the best ways to visit Fredericksburg is by way of Austin.
 A quick hour and a half drive will bring you to wine country while being able to spend time in the lively, hip, and fast-growing city of Texas’s most thrilling city – Austin.
 If you come by way of Austin I’d recommend hiring a private driver.
 While the price tag is steep, the best way to enjoy Fredericksburg wine tasting at your leisure, while still being safe is by having a sober driver.
 Austin Private Car Service offers hourly rates which you can find on their website.

 If you do choose to drive yourself know that the vineyards are spread out and not within walking distance.
-However, if you base yourself in downtown Fredericksburg you can walk on Main Street from tasting room to tasting room.
-Fredericksburg downtown is made up of restaurants, breweries, shopping, and 8 different tasting rooms: Andreucci Wines, Becker Vineyards, Fat Ass Ranch & Winery on Main, Fiesta Winery on Main Street, Fredericksburg Winery, Grape Creek on Main, Narrow Path Winery, Pontotoc Vineyard.
+However, if you base yourself in downtown, the downtown area of Fredericksburg is made up of restaurants, breweries, shopping, and eight different tasting rooms: Andreucci Wines, Becker Vineyards, Fat Ass Ranch & Winery on Main, Fiesta Winery on Main Street, Fredericksburg Winery, Grape Creek on Main, Narrow Path Winery, Pontotoc Vineyard.

 If you’re planning on making Fredericksburg a day trip from Austin, make sure to read my Weekend Guide to Austin, Texas